-Lorax Trail starts steep and rocky right out of the parking lot. ou may even have to step off to get over a rock step up just a few yards in.
+Lorax Trail starts steep and rocky right out of the parking lot. you may even have to step off to get over a rock step up just a few yards in.
 Soon enough though, the trail's true character presents itself.
 The rocks give way to smooth dirt tread and fast and flowing turns through the pinion juniper canopy.
 While the trail remains most often smooth & intermediate, advanced riders will find many rewards.
 Tight turns and steep ups and downs will keep you on guard.
 You'll find brief rocky tech moments that are more rewarding than challenging for the skilled rider.

-The trail becomes steeper and more technical as it approaches the southern point where most riders turn around to head back to the trailhead.
+The trail becomes steeper and more technical as it approaches the southern point where many riders turn around to head back to the trailhead.